Jack White: 1994–2004: Breakthrough with the White Stripes

 In 2001, the band released White Blood Cells.
-The album's stripped-down garage rock sound drew critical acclaim in the US and beyond, making the White Stripes one of the more acclaimed bands of 2002, and forefront figures in the garage band revival of the time.
-John Peel, an influential DJ and the band's early advocate in the UK, said they were the most exciting thing he'd heard since Jimi Hendrix.
+The album's stripped-down garage rock sound drew critical acclaim in the US and beyond, making the White Stripes one of the more acclaimed bands of 2002; it also made the White Stripes forefront figures in the garage band revival of the time.
+John Peel, an influential DJ and the band's early advocate in the UK, said they were the most exciting thing he had heard since Jimi Hendrix.
 The New York Times said of White, "beneath the arty facade lies one of the most cagey, darkly original rockers to come along since Kurt Cobain."

-The album was followed up in 2003 by the commercially and critically successful Elephant.
+White Blood Cells was followed up in 2003 by the commercially and critically successful Elephant.
 The critic at AllMusic wrote that the album "sounds even more pissed-off, paranoid and stunning than its predecessor ... darker and more difficult than White Blood Cells".
 The album's first single, "Seven Nation Army", became the band's signature song, reaching number one on the Billboard Modern Rock Tracks chart for three weeks, winning the 2004 Grammy Award for Best Rock Song, and becoming an international sporting and protest anthem.
-The band's fifth album, Get Behind Me Satan, was recorded in White's own home and marked a change in the band's musical direction, with piano-driven melodies and experimentation with marimba and a more rhythm-based guitar playing by White.
+Rumors began to circulate in 2003 that White had collaborated with Electric Six for their song "Danger!
+High Voltage".
+He and the Electric Six both denied this, and the vocal work was credited officially to John S O'Leary.
+Later, Dick Valentine and Corey Martin (Electric Six band members) said White was involved but not paid.
+White worked with Loretta Lynn on her 2004 album Van Lear Rose, which he produced and performed on.
+The album was a critical and commercial success.